Your donation will make a huge difference to our 2019 campaign in Cambridge.Donate

 How Can I Help?

-By volunteering even just a few hours of your time you can make a difference in Cambridge.
+By volunteering even just an hour of your time you can make a difference in Cambridge.
 You can help in many ways: from displaying a poster in your garden at election time, to stuffing envelopes or delivering leaflets, making phone calls, or going out knocking on doors around Cambridge.Become a volunteer

 - Colin McGerty posted about Shopmobility Petition on Facebook 2018-06-22 07:50:23 +0100I call on Cambridge City Council to scrap the new charges for ShopMobility.
 Will you?

-We the undersigned call on Cambridge City Council to withdraw and reconsider the charges for the use of Shopmobility which it introduced on 1st April.440 signatures
+We the undersigned call on Cambridge City Council to withdraw and reconsider the charges for the use of Shopmobility which it introduced on 1st April.443 signatures

 Cambridge’s Shopmobility service lends mobility scooters to disabled and less mobile people to get around the city centre.
 This was free, but since 1st April it costs either £6 per trip plus a £48 annual subscription or £12 per trip without a subscription, by far the highest such charges in the region.